AlpoGIT/Basic-reinforcement-learning/README.md

         deep-reinforcement-learning/tile-coding/Tile_Coding.ipynb
       ](https://github.com/udacity/deep-reinforcement-learning/blob/master/tile-coding/Tile_Coding.ipynb)

 * Simple k-bandit problem with k=10.
 The data are averages of 2000 different bandit problems.
-The algorithm is epsilon greedy with epsilon=0.1.
+The algorithm is epsilon greedy with epsilon in {0, 0.01 , 0.1}.
+In this case, exploiting all the time (i.e. epsilon=0) is not the optimal solution.

 ![bandit problem](bandit_percentage_optimal_actions.png)